trofimovamw/GInCovPipe/README.md

 ### 2. Initialize the pipeline

-As input the pipeline requires names of the sequence file and the reference genome, and binning parameters.
+As input the pipeline requires names of the sequence file, the reference genome, and binning parameters.
 These variables are stored in [`config.yaml`](./config.yaml) and used as wildcards to create and link files with each other or as parameters for the binning.

 #### 2.1 Raw sequences